ppy/osu-wiki/wiki/BBCode/en.md

 [/code]
 ```

-The `[code]` tag creates *preformatted code blocks* (a.k.a. *preformatted text*).
+The `[code]` tag is used to create *preformatted code blocks* (a.k.a. *preformatted text*).
 On the osu! website, the `[code]` tag will format text in a monospace font inside of a semi-transparent grey box.
 Formatting text inside of a code block will tell the editor to treat the text between those tags literally, thus preventing the conversion of any tags or source code into something else.

 Within the osu! forums, code blocks are most often used to post source code for a [storyboard](/wiki/Storyboard), or in tutorials that require showing the syntax for tags, commands, or source code.